pf4j/pf4j/README.md

 The DefaultPluginManager determines automatically the correct runtime mode and for DEVELOPMENT mode overrides some components(pluginsDirectory is __"../plugins"__, __PropertiesPluginDescriptorFinder__ as PluginDescriptorFinder, __DevelopmentPluginClasspath__ as PluginClassPath).
 Another advantage of DEVELOPMENT runtime mode is that you can execute some code lines only in this mode (for example more debug messages).

+**Note:** If you use Eclipse than make sure annotation processing is enabled at least for any projects registering objects using annotations.
+In the properties for your new project go to __Java Compiler > Annotation Processing__
+Check the __“Enable Project Specific Settings”__ and make sure __“Enable annotation processing”__ is checked.
-If you use maven as build manger, after each dependency modification in your plugin (maven module) you must run Maven>Update Project...
+If you use Maven as build manger, after each dependency modification in your plugin (Maven module) you must run __Maven > Update Project...__

 For more details see the demo application.